DynamicsAndNeuralSystems/humanStructureFunction/README.md

 (Also outputs some surface-space plots used in __Fig.
 2D__)

 ### Relative low-frequency power as a function of node strength (+ partial correction):
-Produces Fig. 2A:
+Produces __Fig.
+2A__:

 ```matlab
 params = GiveMeDefaultParams();
 PlotNSScatter(params,'RLFP')
 ```

-This outputs several figures and correlation statistics to commandline:
+This outputs several figures and correlation statistics to the command-line:

 | Description | Output |
 | ------------- |:-------------:|